jogburn88/Panelizer/README.md

 # Panelizer

-This is a simple software tool to use for breaking down panels into a list of parts needed to make the panels
+This is a simple software tool to use for breaking down wooden panels into a list of parts needed to make the panels

 When wooden panel is needed, it often needs to be glued together from several strips of smaller pieces of wood.